 I was in college before I went to a Major League Baseball game.
 It wasn't supposed to be like that.
-When I was 14 years old, my father got free tickets from his employer for a game between the Braves -- the closest team to Huntsville, Ala., where I lived at the time -- and the Cubs, the team I grew up loving because of Harry Caray and Ryne Sandberg andon WGN.
+When I was 14 years old, my father got free tickets from his employer for a game between the Braves -- the closest team to Huntsville, Ala., where I lived at the time -- and the Cubs, the team I grew up loving because of Harry Caray and Ryne Sandberg and Andre Dawson on WGN.

 But the summer after I turned 14 was 1994.
 And a series of negotiations that I didn't understand at the time was taking place between baseball owners and the players.
 And because the tickets my father held were to a game that fell after that year's strike began, we never got to go.